Quick Summary: Microneedling After Your Hair Transplant – When Can You Start?

 Post-Transplant Regrowth

-Clinical Evidence For Microneedling
+Clinical Evidence that Microneedling Helps With Hair Growth

-In another study, researchers investigated patients with androgenic alopecia who failed to respond to conventional treatments.
-It found that participants reported a 50-75% improvement in hair thickness within six months of starting microneedling.
-[7]
+- In another study, researchers investigated patients with androgenic alopecia who failed to respond to conventional treatments.
+It found that participants reported a 50-75% improvement in hair thickness within six months of starting microneedling.[7]

 Where Can You Microneedle on the Scalp?